UtherII/utherii.github.io/README.md

  - The opacity of the button change to indicate the sections currently in the scroll view.
 ### Questions:
  - Do we keep the sections consecutive (except maybe for Source) so we can scroll from one to the other, or do we display just one at time.
-### What's in the prototype:
+### How might this look like:
- - Mostly working as intended, except for the Source section that is not implemented.
+ - The [prototype](https://utherii.github.io/new2.html) has a mostly working top-bar, except for the Source section that is not implemented.

 # Summary : Special (and normal) implementations
  - Display at the top of the summary section informations about behavior caused by special Trait implementation.
 For example :